Rose Macaulay: Career

 The Towers of Trebizond, her final novel, is generally regarded as her masterpiece.
 Strongly autobiographical, it treats with wistful humour and deep sadness the attractions of mystical Christianity, and the irremediable conflict between adulterous love and the demands of the Christian faith.
 For this work, she received the James Tait Black Memorial Prize in 1956.

 Personal life

 Macaulay was never a simple believer in "mere Christianity", and her writings reveal a more complex, mystical sense of the Divine.
 That said, she did not return to the Anglican church until 1953; she had been an ardent secularist before and, while religious themes pervade her novels, previous to her conversion she often treats Christianity satirically, for instance in Going Abroad and The World My Wilderness.

 Macaulay never married.
 She was created a Dame Commander of the Order of the British Empire (DBE) on 31 December 1957 in the 1958 New Year Honours and died ten months later, on 30 October 1958, aged 77.
 She was an active feminist throughout her life.

+Macaulay Avenue in Great Shelford is named after her.